owenvachell/Obsidiantique/README.md

 ## Installation
 1. Download or copy `obsidiantique.css` to your .obsidian/themes directory inside your vault
-2. Head over the appearance settings in Obsidian and select the theme from the drop down menu
+2. Head over to the appearance settings in Obsidian and select the theme from the drop down menu

 ### Attribution
 I don't consider myself a CSS developer.
 I know enough to get the things done that I need/want, albeit not necesseraily in the most code efficient way.
 So this theme contains a few snippets from those more talented in the CSS arena than I am in the Obsidian community.
 To acknowledge them, I wanted to put this attribution section high up this page, rather than buried at the bottom.